If you’re having trouble with the IRS, you may receive something in the mail called a notice of deficiency letter.

-When in doubt, consult with a professional tax attorney who can help you draft an official letter.
+When in doubt, consult with a professional tax attorney who can help you draft an official letter and defend you from the IRS.
 They can also determine the validity of your reason for the appeal and help save you processing time.
 The attorney may also notice if you’re incorrect before you decide to appeal which can also be extremely helpful.

 Once you file your appeal, you will need to wait for a court date.
 Make sure you document everything showing the differences between what’s on your notice of deficiency and what you have on file.
 This information is crucial if you want to win your appeal.

 The appeal may end up being unsuccessful, which means you will be required by law to pay the disputed amount.
 If you’re still positive that the IRS is wrong, you can file a lawsuit with the US Court of Federal Claims or you can take the case to a federal district court.